-Even at the peak of my Christian faith – the year I got confirmed and every single person vaguely related to my family was giving me money and presents – the idea of getting up at 8am on a Sunday to go to mass was making me question the existence of a benevolent god.
+Even at the peak of my Catholic faith – the year I got confirmed and every single person vaguely related to my family was giving me money and presents – the idea of getting up at 8am on a Sunday to go to mass was making me question the existence of a benevolent god.

 But my quest had more to do with popular culture than with religion.
-Not only was I secretly hoping that after whatever celebration on top of that hill the standing stones would turn into a time travel machine and would bring me to Jacobite Scotland to meet my Jaime, just like in Outlander, but I was also curious to find out if the Viking past of the Orkney islands would have influenced the celebration.
+Not only was I secretly hoping that after whatever celebration on top of that hill the standing stones would turn into a time travel machine and would bring me to Jacobite Scotland to meet my Jamie, just like in Outlander, but I was also curious to find out if the Viking past of the Orkney islands would have influenced the celebration.

 Neopaganism is an umbrella term that it is used to define many different beliefs: from Druidry to Wicca – which is basically witchcraft for the modern day – but also Heathenry.
 Among the Heathens, there are people who worship the Viking gods.
 Odin, Thor, Loki and the like.
 Heathens believe in an afterworld called Valhalla.